×

 Preventing Disease Through a Healthier and Safer Workspace (2018).
 World Health Organization.

-This report from the WHO reviews the landscape of occupational risks for health workers.
+This report from WHO reviews the landscape of occupational risks for health workers.
 It provides data on the current impact that occupational risks have on death, injury, and disease amongst both health workers and the general population.
 It then estimates how much of this impact could be reduced by effective policies limiting occupational risk, providing general guidance on risk reduction as well as selected examples of interventions that successfully improved health by reducing occupational risk.

 Optimizing Community Health Worker Programmes for HIV Services (2021).
 World Health Organization.

 This guide, developed by the WHO, describes the optimal design and delivery of community health worker (CHW) programs for enhanced and sustainable HIV/AIDs service delivery.
-The resource builds on key elements of the WHO normative guidelines on CHW programs (link) with the needs of HIV interventions in mind.
+The resource builds on key elements of WHO normative guidelines on CHW programs with the needs of HIV interventions in mind.

 Hazard Education